aruns1975/vagrant-kubeadm-kubernetes/README.md

-# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm [Practice Environemnt for CKA/CKAD and CKS Exams]
+# Vagrantfile and Scripts to Automate Kubernetes Setup using Kubeadm

+### The Vagrant file and the scripts are forked from https://github.com/scriptcamp/vagrant-kubeadm-kubernetes.git.
+I thank the team for the setup and found that this is best and easy setup

 ## Documentation

 Refer this link for documentation: https://devopscube.com/kubernetes-cluster-vagrant/

-If you are preparing for CKA, CKAD or CKS exam, save $45 using code **DCUBEOFFER** at https://kube.promo/latest

 ## Prerequisites